Kahana vs. Udemy: What are the Differences?

 The free tier enables users to create up to two hubs with an unlimited number of collaborators and set up payment processing to monetize their content.
 However, the free tier has some limitations, such as restricted storage.
 If you need more than two hubs, advanced features, or higher limits, you have the option to upgrade to one of Kahana's paid plans.

-For more information, please visit the Kahana pricing page or contact a representative through the Help Center.
+For more information, please check out Kahana pricing or contact a representative.

 Udemy Pricing